blbadger/blbadger.github.io/input-generation.md

 It should be noted that this input generation process is fairly tricky: challenges include unstable gradients resulting learning rates (here `0.15`) being too high or initial inputs not being scaled correctly, or else the learning rate not being matchd with the number of iterations being performed.
 Features like learning rate decay and gradient normalization were not found to result in substantial improvements to the resulting images.

 For most ImageNet categories, the preceeding approach does not yield very recognizable images.
 Features of a given category are often muddled together or dispered throughout the generated input.
 Below is a typical result, in this case when 'ant' is chosen (`class_index = 310`).
 The initial random image is transformed as the class activation (logit) increases for the appropriate index.
+Logits for the model (InceptionV3) given the input to the left are displayed as a scatterplot, with the desired output in red.

 {% include youtube.html id='x5ydF_bORFQ' %}